 Specific Size of Business:

 ShopKeep is ideal for small to medium sized businesses, and though it can handle multiple locations it isn’t for the large retailer of box store.
 This is by design, and Shopkeep has done well to stay in this niche.
-The total inventory Shopkeep can handle has increased to 10,000 items, but the interface and back office functions aren’t trying to be an EPR replacement.
-The iPad register can only host up to 270 item buttons–for quick access–the rest of your inventory, if it goes that high, can be rung up by barcode scanner or manual search.
+The total inventory Shopkeep can handle has increased to 10,000 items, but the interface and back office functions aren’t trying to be an ERP replacement.
+The iPad register can only host up to 270 item buttons–for quick access.
+The rest of your inventory, if it goes that high, can be rung up by barcode scanner or manual search.

 Ease of Use: